Saquial-g/GPT_API_Endpoint/README.md

 	npm install

 3. Set up environment variables: Modify the .env file according to your local project requirements.
-See subsection [Environment Variables](###Environment Variables) for more details
+Read subsection "Environment Variables" for more details

 ## Usage